abingdonpta/abingdonpta/content/about/roles.md

 ### 📖 Yearbook Coordinator

 The PTA works with school officials to produce and distribute the Abingdon Yearbook each year.
+School staff assemble and format the yearbook content.

-The Yearbook Coordinator is in charge of creating the yearbook order form, tracking orders received, and formatting the LoveLines submitted by parents for publication in the yearbook.
-They are also expected to help with yearbook distribution once they are received.
+The Yearbook Coordinator is in charge of ordering the yearbooks from the publisher, and selling them at the end of the school year.

 - **Location**: Home
 - **Time of day**: Any